tsherif/space-shooter.c/ARCHITECTURE.md

 ### Window Management

-Window management in `space-shooter.c` involves standard usage of the relevant APIS ([Win32](https://docs.microsoft.com/en-us/windows/win32/) and [Xlib](https://tronche.com/gui/x/xlib/)), but there are two pieces of functionality that aren't well-documented on one or both platforms: hiding the mouse cursor and displaying a fullscreen window.
+Window management in `space-shooter.c` involves standard usage of the relevant APIs ([Win32](https://docs.microsoft.com/en-us/windows/win32/) and [Xlib](https://tronche.com/gui/x/xlib/)), but there are two pieces of functionality that aren't well-documented on one or both platforms: hiding the mouse cursor and displaying a fullscreen window.

 #### Windows